Investigating locality: Socio-cultural and technological perspectives

 Author Biographies

-Yandi Andri Yatmo, Universitas Indonesia
+• Yandi Andri Yatmo, University of Indonesia

 Guru Besar Prodi.
 Arsitektur Universitas Indonesia